hemigrapsus252/Spiny-lobster-exoskeleton-OA/README.md

 # Exoskeletal predator defenses of juvenile California spiny lobsters (Panulirus interruptus) are affected by fluctuating ocean acidification-like conditions

 Statistical code to reproduce analyses in the above manuscript.
-Data are available on PANGAEA at: TK
+Data are available on PANGAEA at https://doi.pangaea.de/10.1594/PANGAEA.912544

 Abstract:
 Spiny lobsters rely on multiple exoskeletal predator defenses that may be sensitive to ocean